-With the long queue for a doctor's appointment, you may suddenly find yourself searching for easy home remedies to treat a wart that has seemingly appeared out of nowhere.
+With the long queue for a doctor’s appointment, you may suddenly find yourself searching for easy home remedies to treat a warts or skin tag that has seemingly appeared out of nowhere.

 Your search for a simple cure turns up strange ideas such as using pineapple juice, bleach, baking soda, basil, apple cider vinegar or even toothpaste.